asg-dev/json-visualizer/README.md

 npm start
 ```

+A live demo of this app can be seen here: https://asg-dev.github.io/json-visualizer/

 ## Using the app

 Once the app is running, you can open it in your browser at